Curriculum offer for ‘My Body’

 Key Stage 5

-In Key Stage 5, Physical Education is delivered through units of work from accreditation in ASDAN Life Skills Challenge at Entry 2 and 3.
+In Key Stage 5, Physical Education is delivered through units of work from accreditation in ASDAN Life Skills Challenge at WT – Level 1.
 PSD units also support PE and Leisure in the community giving students to confidence to take part in exercise in different contexts.
 Students will aim to get out into the community, using facilities like Malthouse Stables and the Portway leisure centre to get their physical exercise.
-Students they aim to take part in residentials will also complete their physical section of the Duke of Edinburgh Award at Silver and Gold level.
+Students they aim to take part in residentials and will also complete their physical section of the Duke of Edinburgh Award at Silver and Gold level.

 In addition to this, students across all pathways are exposed to exercise and enrichment opportunities during theme days, off-site visits in the local community and whole school events including Sports Day.
-We also have working partnerships with other agencies and charities who support Physical Education including West Bromwich Foundation, MENCAP, The National Inclusive Cycle Charity and Ormiston Forge Academy.
+We also have working partnerships with other agencies and charities who support Physical Education including West Bromwich Foundation, MENCAP and Ormiston Forge Academy.

 LSC – Participating in different leisure activities.